+Constraint Present

-Constraint Present Area of Separation/Green Wedge No. However there is a threat of coalescence between Kibworth and Smeeton Westerby.
+Area of Separation/Green Wedge No. However there is a threat of coalescence between Kibworth Beauchamp and Smeeton Westerby.

 Tree Preservation Orders Several groups and individual trees in Kibworth Harcourt Conservation Area off Leicester Road.
-4 individual trees off New Road, 8 off Fleckney Road, 4

-on Smeeton Road
+4 individual trees off New Road, 8 off Fleckney Road, 4 on Smeeton Road

 SSSI None in vicinity

 Protected Species Bats Badgers

 Local Wildlife Sites None identified

 Areas at risk of flooding None identified by Environment Agency

-Footpaths and Bridleways Well served by RoW especially to the south of the village
+Footpaths and Bridleways Well served by RoW especially to the south and east of the villages

 Other settlement/local features

 Green House Gas Emissions: The contribution to carbon emissions from domestic gas and electricity consumption (based on 2011 data) is 2.2 Tonnes per person.
-The majority of homes in Kibworth have access to mains gas.
+The majority of homes in the Kibworths have access to mains gas.